akostrik/CPP_module_42/README.md

 - Using the assign function

 # Floating-point numbers vs Fixed-point numbers (02)
-Accuracy = to how close a measurement is to the true value.
+* **Accuracy** to how close a measurement is to the true value
-Precision = how much information you have about a quantity, how uniquely you have it pinned down.
+* **Precision** how much information you have about a quantity, how uniquely you have it pinned down
-Fixed point arithmetic is much faster than floating point arithmetic.
+* fixed point arithmetic is much faster than floating point one

 ## Floating-point
 [IEEE-754 Floating Point Converter](https://www.h-schmidt.net/FloatConverter/IEEE754.html)